-- 1. Connect a 2.5 mm2 wire between the operator panel's quick-connect plinth and the panel's chassis, see 2 in drawing above. - 2.
-Connect a 6 mm2 or 4 mm2 wire or grounding braid between the operator panel's chassis and the closest grounding point on the door, see 3 in drawing above. - Connect a strong but short grounding braid between the door and the device cabinet, see 4 in drawing above. - 4.
-Twist the cables onto the 24 V DC feed, see 5 in drawing above.
-Minimum cross-section of the cable is 2.5 mm2. - 2 turns around the ferrite core provide 4 times the suppression of 1 turn. - 3 turns around the ferrite core provide 9 times the suppression of 1 turn.
+- 1. Connect a wire that is sized correctly according to local electrical codes between the operator panel's quick-connect plinth and the panel's chassis, see 2 in drawing above. - 2.
+Connect a wire or grounding braid that is sized correctly according to local electrical codes between the operator panel's chassis and the closest grounding point on the door, see 3 in drawing above. - 3.
+Connect a strong but short grounding braid between the door and the device cabinet, see 4 in drawing above. - 4.
+Twist the cables onto the 24 V DC feed, see 5 in drawing above.2 turns around the ferrite core provide 4 times the suppression of 1 turn.3 turns around the ferrite core provide 9 times the suppression of 1 turn.